Thomas Benyon: Other work

 He was on the governing body of Abingdon School from 1979 to 1983.

 In 2002, Tom and Olivia Jane Benyon, with James Pringle, Sue Gibbs, Clare Hayns, James Maberly and the Rev David Streater, founded a charity called ZANE.
 It was spearheaded by Tom Benyon after he met Cathy Olds whose husband Martin was hacked to death in Zimbabwe the previous year, in 2001, when their farm was occupied by Robert Mugabe loyalists.

 In 2005 he was elected for a five-year term, as a lay representative of the Diocese of Oxford, to the General Synod of the Church of England.
 He remains an active member of the Church.

 Honours

-Benyon was awarded the OBE in recognition of his "services to vulnerable people in Zimbabwe".
+Benyon was appointed OBE in recognition of his "services to vulnerable people in Zimbabwe".